Reverse Prompt Engineering: Introduction

-With the increasing focus on prompt engineering, where inputs are carefully modified to improve the outputs generated by large language models (LLMs), a natural question arises: can we infer the input prompt based solely on the outputs?
-This challenge is known as language model inversion, as defined by Morris \etal\cite{morris2023language}.
-In their work, they develop a model trained to predict the input prompt by leveraging the probability distributions and logits from the last layer of the LLM.
-Building on this, Zhang \etal\cite{zhang2024extracting} further propose a model that uses only the textual outputs to infer the prompts, without relying on internal model parameters.
-However, their approach requires a substantial number of outputs (64) to recover a single prompt, and for complex system prompts, it needs access to the user prompt in order to obtain the desired output for inference.
+\citet{morris2023language} develop a model trained to predict the input prompt by leveraging the probability distributions and logits from the last layer of an LLM.
+Building on this, \citet{zhang2024extracting} further propose a model that uses only the textual outputs to infer the prompts, without relying on internal model parameters.
+However, this approach is developed under the assumption that a large number of outputs (64) are available to recover a single prompt and that access to user prompts for complex system prompts is granted.
+These assumptions rarely hold true in real-world scenarios.
+Furthermore, both methods demand extensive training on large datasets, which can be resource-intensive.
+Additionally, their outputs are heavily influenced by the form of the training data, so they perform poorly on out-of-domain prompt recovery and sometimes generate non-linguistic sequences.
+These limitations, alongside the broader interest in uncovering and protecting prompts and the practical utility of generating high-quality data, motivate the development of a robust, training-free, zero-shot language model inversion method that operates with limited output access.

-In this paper, we propose a novel language model inversion technique, reverse prompt engineering ($RPE$), which assumes the target LLM is a black-box model accessible only through text outputs and an API. $RPE$ infers the underlying prompt from these outputs by leveraging the target LLM's reasoning capabilities in combination with an iterative optimization algorithm inspired by the genetic algorithm\cite{sampson1976adaptation}.
-Importantly, reverse prompt engineering introduces no new models and requires no training.
-Compared to previous methods\cite{morris2023language, zhang2024extracting}, $RPE$ requires less resources, relies solely on minimal information from the target LLM (five text outputs only), and outperforms state-of-the-art methods, achieving an average 5.2\% improvement in cosine similarity over $output2prompt$\cite{zhang2024extracting} across different embedding models.
+In this paper, we propose a novel language model inversion technique, reverse prompt engineering ($RPE$), which assumes the target LLM is a black-box model accessible only through limited text outputs. $RPE$ infers the underlying prompt from these outputs by leveraging the LLM's reasoning capabilities in combination with an iterative optimization algorithm inspired by the genetic algorithm \citep{sampson1976adaptation}.
+Importantly, $RPE$ introduces no new models and requires no training.
+The core idea of $RPE$ is to conceptualize language model inversion as a reverse-engineering optimization problem, using the relationship between prompts and outputs to iteratively refine potential candidates.
+By utilizing the reasoning ability of an LLM to generate candidate prompts, $RPE$ evaluates these candidates based on the similarity of their generated outputs to the true output.
+This evaluation serves as the basis for iterative optimization, guided by a genetic algorithm intertwined with an LLM, to progressively reduce discrepancies between candidates and the latent prompt, and to converge on the most plausible prompt.